flowdock/api-docs/docs/Authentication.md

 ## OAuth 2.0

 [OAuth 2.0](http://tools.ietf.org/html/rfc6749) is an authorization framework that enables third-party applications to obtain limited access to Flowdock on the user's behalf without getting their password.
-This is preferred over Basic Authentication because tokens can be limited to specific types of data, and can be revoked by users at any time.
+This is the preferred authentication method over Basic Authentication because tokens can be limited to specific types of data, and can be revoked by users at any time.

 All developers need to [register their application](https://flowdock.com/account/authorized_applications) before getting started.
 A registered OAuth 2.0 application is assigned a unique Client ID and Client Secret.
 The Client Secret should not be shared.